AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

 Building the Learning Part
 --------------------------

-Learnig part is constructed by first defining a base machine learning model and then wrap it into the ``ABLModel`` class.
+Learnig part is constructed by first defining a base machine learning model and then wrap it into an instance of ``ABLModel`` class.
 The flexibility of ABL package allows the base model to be any machine learning model conforming to the scikit-learn style, which requires implementing the ``fit`` and ``predict`` methods, or a PyTorch-based neural network, provided it has defined the architecture and implemented the ``forward`` method.
 In the MNIST Addition example, we build a simple LeNet5 network as the base model.